sofmeright/apt-cacher-ng-oci/README.md

 - Secure volume handling with init-based ownership
 - Graceful startup waits for logs

+This is a clone of the [original repo](https://gitlab.prplanit.com/precisionplanit/apt-cacher-ng-oci), as such *this particular page may become outdated*.
+I do not particularly wish to automate github without being given incentive.
 ---

 > Maintained by [PrPlanIT](https://prplanit.com) — Real world results for your real world expectations.